UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/diskfm_gpi.rst

 Disk Foward Modelling (DiskFM)
 =====================================================
-This tutorial presents how to use forward modelling routines specific to disk modelling and disk parameter retrieval.
+This tutorial presents how to use the forward modelling routines specific to disk modelling and disk parameter retrieval.

 Why DiskFM?